MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

 -   [!INCLUDE[demolong](includes/demolong_md.md)].

--   Visual Studio 2012 or Visual Studio 2010.
+-   Visual Studio 2017.

     You can use any edition of Visual Studio that supports adding web references.
-In this walkthrough, you will use Visual Studio 2012.
+Be ware that Visual Studio ersions In this walkthrough, you will use Visual Studio 2017.
 You also have the option to use service references instead of web references, or use the web service proxy generating tools svcutil.exe and wsdl.exe, which are included in the Microsoft .NET Framework SDK.

+- OData Connected Service installed in Visual Studio.

+    This tool generates code to faciliate the consumption of OData services.
+For download, see [ OData Connected Service](https://marketplace.visualstudio.com/items?itemName=laylaliu.ODataConnectedService).

 ## Publishing a Page as a Web Service
  You publish a web service by using the [!INCLUDE[nav_windows](includes/nav_windows_md.md)] or the [!INCLUDE[nav_web](includes/nav_web_md.md)].